 Given my declining interest in computer games during the nineties, it’s somewhat ironic to read how, in the introduction to the third part of the book, the authors had a harder time pulling together the final threads.
 Electronic gaming has since gone mainstream, taking over pop culture as yet another entertainment option.
 Oh well.
 Unfortunately (and this will only grow worse as we move away from 2002), High Score! ends at a curious junction, barely mentioning the Playstation 2 / X-Box / Nintendo 64 platforms, as well as Grand Theft Auto and other newer landmarks of electronic gaming which, after all, always marches on.

 No doubt about it: For an old-school computer game geek such as myself, reading the book was like surfing from one pleasant memory to another.
-You can keep your high-school photo album: This is the true record of how I spend my teenage years!
+You can keep your high-school photo album: This is the true record of how I spent my teenage years!

 (In French, In theaters, May 2004) To be truthful, I wasn’t expecting much of this film: I’m not one for tearjerkers, gabfests, “populist” films (this film made a bundle at the Quebec box-office) nor melodramatic sequels.
 But there is something for everyone in the film, and if I could easily gloss over the melodrama of the dying protagonist, it was harder not to enjoy the witty intellectual dialogue between the band of literate, hedonistic friends at the centre of the film.
 Les Invasions Barbares is seldom as enjoyable as when they trade back salacious puns and philosophical references.
 (Sadly, the otherwise-decent subtitles completely give up during one such exchange… though at least we were spared the indignities of a dubbed film!)
 Otherwise, well, there is plenty of philosophical content to keep anyone busy, from a flash-analysis of 9/11 to a devastating scene literally showing the relics of Quebec’s Catholic church.
 (What this film isn’t is “focused”: the sprawling script touches upon anything and seeming everything.)
 In the end, I found myself cheering for the film, regardless of origin; it’s so rare to see liberal intellectualism so warmly portrayed than it is here, it’s just a shock to realize that it actually came from, in some sense, my own culture.
 Go figure.